 What happens at the end of the sophomore year?

 All LS Core Program students are expected to continue in a bachelor’s degree program at NYU.
-Sophomores may continue as juniors in GLS or they may choose to transition to one of NYU’s liberal arts bachelor’s degree programs in the College of Arts and Science and the Gallatin School of Individualized Study, or degree programs in the Preston Robert Tisch Center for Hospitality, Tourism and Sports Management, the Silver School of Social Work, and the College of Nursing, as well as selected majors in the Tisch School of the Arts and the Steinhardt School of Culture, Education, and Human Development.
+Sophomores may continue as juniors in Global Liberal Studies (GLS) or they may choose to transition into one of NYU’s liberal arts bachelor’s degree programs in the College of Arts and Science or the Gallatin School of Individualized Study, or degree programs in the Preston Robert Tisch Center for Hospitality, Tourism and Sports Management; the Silver School of Social Work; or the College of Nursing, as well as selected majors in the Tisch School of the Arts and the Steinhardt School of Culture, Education, and Human Development.
 In order to transition seamlessly, students must meet specific program requirements and be in good academic standing at the end of sophomore year, typically defined as a minimum 2.0 GPA.

 What happens if I elect to spend my freshman year at an NYU global academic center in Florence, London, or Paris?

 What classes will I take in Florence, London, or Paris?

 All LS freshmen at the global academic centers take the same Core Program classes as students who are enrolled at our Washington Square campus in New York City.
 Students at all sites, except London, also will study the language spoken at the site (unless they are already proficient in the language).